jerry-lei/parallel-proj/readme.txt

-# Project: Jerry Lei, Birch Sztabnik, Jonathan Cheng
+# Project authors: Jerry Lei, Birch Sztabnik, Jonathan Cheng

-# Project can be found on kratos @PPCleij4
+# Project can be found on kratos @PPCsztabb under parallel/project
 -- Under ~/parallel-proj/

 # How to run: